-Coordinators should publish updated listings of all allocated slots on the Internet, so that airlines may have the opportunity to verify the allocated slots they hold.
+Coordinators should publish updated listings of all allocated slots on a website accessible via the Internet, so that airlines may have the opportunity to verify the allocated slots they hold.

 If the information is not available on the Internet, coordinators should supply a listing of allocated slots and outstanding requests upon request by the airline.